MysticalCatlife/Super-Mario-Maker-Assets-Archive/README.md

 # Premise
 - A public archive of sprites based on the assets offered from Super Mario Maker and subsequent sequels which aim for universal compatiblity with all themes listed below.
 Can be used for most projects and/or fan games (ensure to credit the team contributors listed below).
-- Super Mario Bros. is courtesy of Nintendo (no infringement intended).
+- Super Mario Bros. is courtesy of Nintendo (no copyright infringement intended).

 # Supported Asset Types
 - Backgrounds